liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/13-using-rest-apis.markdown

 [TOC levels=1-4]

-@product@'s headless REST APIs can be used with any REST client you prefer.
+@sharepoint@'s headless REST APIs can be used with any REST client you prefer.
 The only usual requirements are setting up the `Authentication` header (either OAuth, Cookie, Basic...) and the `Content-Type` header if you are creating content.